As a limited company owner, you will typically only get paid when you work – particularly if you provide professional services to clients.

 If you’re unable to work because of illness, it can put a strain on finances and while you may be able to bridge the gap with savings, this isn’t a long-term solution.

-This is where a permanent health insurance policy (also referred to as income protection) can give you the support – and security – you need, when you need it most.
+This is where an income protection policy can give you the support – and security – you need, when you need it most.

 This type of policy will provide you with a pre-agreed monthly income that can help to cover expenses until you are well enough to return to work and start earning again.
 When it comes to insurance, there are always clauses and caveats to what is and isn’t covered and the old adage of shopping around for the best deal certainly applies.

-Here we look at how permanent health insurance (PHI) works in practice and the level of cover you can expect.
+Here we look at how income protection (IP) works in practice and the level of cover you can expect.

-PHI cover can be arranged to pay you a fixed monthly sum if you’re off sick or suffer a long-term illness.
-The policy can be put in place to cover you up to the point you retire, although you may decide you only need cover until you have paid off a mortgage, for example, or until your children are no longer dependent on you.
+IP cover can be arranged to pay you a fixed monthly sum if you’re off sick or suffer a long-term illness.
+The policy can be put in place to cover you up to the point you retire, although you may decide you only need coverage until you have paid off a mortgage, for example, or until your children are no longer dependent on you.